 Like the rest of Taiwan, I would recommend visiting from March to April when the weather is still somewhat cooler and there is not much rain.
-Starting from mid-May, it might get hot and a little bit rainy in Taiwan.
+Starting from mid-May, it gets hot and a little bit rainy in Taiwan.
+There is also a possibility of typhoons in the region around September or October.
 November to December might also be a good time to visit when it’s not yet too cold.

 I would also recommend visiting Tainan on a weekend if you prefer a more lively atmosphere.
 There will be more things to do and shops will be open, but it will be more crowded and accommodations could be more expensive.
 I visited Tainan from Thursday to Friday and was able to visit most of the things on my list without much crowd.